Splash singularity for a free-boundary incompressible viscoelastic fluid model: Existence of splash singularity

 We are looking for initial data that must satisfy the compatibility conditions (\ref{compatibility}).
 Let's start the analysis by taking into account the Navier-Stokes system, without the presence of the deformation gradient $F$.
 In this case the compatibility condition that the initial velocity $u_0$ has to satisfy on the boundary $\partial\Omega$ is the following

-where $\theta, n$ are the tangential and normal unit vectors, respectively.\\ For our problem, we extend the analysis for the choice of the initial velocity already made in \cite[Section 7]{CCFGG2}.
-For convenience of the reader we recall here the argument of \cite{CCFGG2}.
+where $\theta, n$ are the tangential and normal unit vectors, respectively.\\ For our problem, we extend the analysis for the choice of the initial velocity already made in \cite[Sec.
+7]{CCFGG2}.
+For convenience of the reader we recall here the arguments in \cite{CCFGG2}.
 Let us consider a neighborhood $U$ of the boundary $\partial\Omega$, we can use a coordinates system $(s,\lambda)$ given by $x(s,\lambda)=z(s)+\lambda z_s^{\perp}(s)$ and define a stream function $\psi$ by using the following quadratic expansion

 Consequently we extend on $U$ both $\theta$ and $n$ in the following way

 where $k(s)=z_{ss}\cdot z_s^{\perp}$ is the scalar curvature.

 We define $u_0=\nabla^{\perp}\psi$ and then we compute the compatibility condition by means of the stream function.
 Therefore the compatibility condition for the Navier-Stokes (\ref{NS-compcond}) is equivalent to